-- Crime and Disorder Leicestershire Police - Public Safety Leicestershire Police, Leicestershire Fire and Rescue, the local authorities Environmental Health Officers with responsibility for Health and Safety - Public Nuisance the Local Authorities Environmental Health Officers with responsibility for pollution control - Protection of Children from Harm Leicestershire Police, the Local Authorities' Social Services Department. - Leicestershire Trading Standards. - 9.3 Applicants know their premises best and will be expected to address the concerns that relate to the individual style of the premises and activities set out in their operating schedule.
+- Crime and Disorder Leicestershire Police - Public Safety Leicestershire Police, Leicestershire Fire and Rescue, the local authorities Environmental Health Officers with responsibility for Health and Safety - Public Nuisance the Local Authorities Environmental Health Officers with responsibility for pollution control - Protection of Children from Harm Leicestershire Police, Leicestershire and Rutland Safeguarding Children Board - Leicestershire Trading Standards. - 9.3 Applicants know their premises best and will be expected to address the concerns that relate to the individual style of the premises and activities set out in their operating schedule.
 This Licensing Authority will also consider requests made by responsible authorities that the following conditions be applied to licences: